yzziizzy/gpuedit/DEVELOPMENT.md

 * Autocorrect
 * Option: rendering of selection on tabs and empty lines (and trailing spaces?)
 * Option: Render selection pivot marker
+* Option: automatically scroll so that the cursor has n lines of padding on the top and bottom.
+* Goto line should move the middle of the screen to the cursor

 == BUGS ==